 - Not later than 360 days after enactment (November 28, 2016), the SEC must deliver to Congress a report containing the findings and determinations of the SEC study, as well as specific and detailed recommendations on (1) how to modernize and simplify Regulation S-K to reduce costs and burdens on companies while still providing all material information and (2) ways to improve the readability and navigability of disclosure documents and discourage repetition and disclosure of immaterial information.
 The SEC will have an additional 360 days after it delivers this report to Congress to propose rules to implement the recommendations of this report.

 Given the lack of specifically mandated changes and the fact that the SEC is already engaged in a study of Regulation S-K, it is unclear what, if any, benefits will emerge as a result of these requirements.

 Form 10-K Summary Page.
 Section 72001 of the FAST Act requires the SEC to issue regulations to permit issuers to submit a summary page as part of annual reports on Form 10-K not later than 180 days after the date of enactment (June 1, 2016).
 The summary page must include a cross-reference (by electronic link or otherwise) to the material contained in the Form 10-K to which the item relates.

-Associate Courtney Gaughan contributed to the production of this alert.
+Associate Courtney Hetrick contributed to the production of this alert.